DEMNUni: disentangling dark energy from massive neutrinos with the void size function: Massive neutrinos and dark energy effects on the VSF

-We now explore the impact of the DE-EoS and the sum of neutrino masses, $\sum m_\nu$, on the VSF of watershed voids.
-The investigation of these effects was already explored in DEMNUni simulations considering the impact of massive neutrinos~\citep{kreisch_2019} and dark energy~\citep{verza_2019}, separately.
+The investigation of DE-EoS and the sum of neutrino masses on the VSF was already explored in DEMNUni considering the impact of massive neutrinos~\citep{kreisch_2019} and dark energy~\citep{verza_2019}, separately.
 For the first time to date, we now extend these studies by considering the impact on the VSF of DE-EoS, massive neutrinos, and their combination.
 Furthermore, we investigate the effects of different tracers, the redshift dependence, and the geometrical distortions modifying the observed VSF.